nnethercote/Rust-CUDA/guide/src/faq.md

 Modules are the second big difference in the driver API.
 Modules are similar to shared libraries, they contain all of the globals and functions (kernels) inside of a PTX/cubin file.
-The driver API is language-agnostic, it purely works off of ptx/cubin files.
-To answer why this is important we need to cover what cubins and ptx files are briefly.
+The driver API is language-agnostic, it purely works off PTX/cubin files.
+To answer why this is important we need to cover what cubins and PTX files are briefly.

 PTX is a low level assembly-like language which is the penultimate step before what the GPU actually executes.
 It is human-readable and you can dump it from a CUDA C++ program with `nvcc ./file.cu --ptx`.
 This PTX is then optimized and lowered into a final format called SASS (Source and Assembly) and turned into a cubin (CUDA binary) file.

-Driver API modules can be loaded as either ptx, cubin, or fatbin files.
-If they are loaded as ptx then the driver API will JIT compile the PTX to cubin then cache it.
-You can also compile ptx to cubin yourself using ptx-compiler and cache it.
+Driver API modules can be loaded as either PTX, cubin, or fatbin files.
+If they are loaded as PTX then the driver API will JIT compile the PTX to cubin then cache it.
+You can also compile PTX to cubin yourself using ptx-compiler and cache it.

 This pipeline provides much better control over what functions you actually need to load and cache.
 You can separate different functions into different modules you can load dynamically (and even dynamically reload).